apache/allura/Allura/docs/getting_started/scm_host.rst

     sudo aptitude install libapache2-mod-python

-Then, in the VirtualHost section where you proxy SCM requests to git, SVN, or Hg, add the access handler, e.g.:
+Then, in the VirtualHost section where you send SCM requests to git, SVN, or Hg, add the access handler, e.g.:

 .. code-block:: console